President Yo La Tengo

-President Yo La Tengo is the third album by American indie rock band Yo La Tengo, released in 1989 by record label Coyote.
+President Yo La Tengo is the third studio album by American indie rock band Yo La Tengo, released in 1989 by record label Coyote.

 Recording

 President Yo La Tengo was recorded at Waterhouse studio, except for tracks 4 and 6, recorded at CBGB.

 Content

 The album contains two new versions of instrumental vehicle "The Evil That Men Do" (previously featured on the 1986 album Ride the Tiger), including an extensive live performance.
 "Orange Song" is a cover of the Antietam song.

 Release

 The CD version (released by Coyote/Twin Tone Records) included the band's previous album New Wave Hot Dogs and the A-side of the 1987 single "The Asparagus Song".
 It was re-released by Matador Records, in 1996.

 Reception

 Stereogum wrote: "Featuring a number of great early Yo La Tengo compositions, President Yo La Tengo is an initiation into the creative ethic of a good band that is going to turn great".